shubham-2702/Agriculture-Supply-Chain-Management/README.md

 # Agriculture-Supply-Chain-Management

 #### This repository contains code for an Agricultural Suppy Chain Management DApp using *Solidity* and *Truffle*.
-The backend is deployed on Truffle and interactions are made using web3.js.
+The Smart Contracts are deployed on remote nodes using Truffle and interactions are made using Ethereum and web3.js library.

 ## Traditional farming-transport challenges
  * Outdated traditional delivery practices